 Click the double down arrows to the right of the Parameter entry box and select Current Fields -> FY2E IR (All Bands) -> 37_Band2_TEMP.

-Modify the Parameter name and replace “37” and “2” with an asterick followed by a period “*.”.
+Modify the Parameter name and replace “37” and “2” with an asterisk followed by a period “*.”.
 The final result should be: *._Band*._TEMP.
 These *. symbols act as wildcards, allowing any value to be in its place.

 Check the Color Table option and select Satellite -> IR Temps.